veyselcemilcolak/Verilog_CPU_implementation/README.md

 You can run tb_uP_instmem.v for simulation

-For explanation, the HW report is attached.
+For explanation, the HW report is attached, readme file is to be updated for detailed explanation of the CPU instruction set.